 Styling is an integral part of an interior designers arsenal of tools he or she uses to make rooms come alive.
 Of course, having the skill and ability to combine fabrics, rugs and wallcoverings is important.
 But, to borrow a phrase from Clairee in the 1980’s American treasure Steel Magnolia’s, “The only thing that separates us from the animals is our ability to accessorize.”
 And one of my favorite accessories to use in a home is a live plant.

 Now, I can hear a lot of you breathing deep and perhaps getting chest pains.
-After all, the last thing that most of my busy interior design clients need in their lives is one more thing to keep alive.
+After all, the last thing that most of my busy Nashville interior design clients need in their lives is one more thing to keep alive.
 Most of them have a hard enough time keeping their husbands and children happy, much less a plant.
 But a plant is the decorative gift that keeps on giving.
 Why?
 Here are a few reasons.

 Plants create softness among hard objects.